Word list

 PostgreSQL

 If the UI uses the name Postgres, it's OK to match the UI.
-Don't use PostgresSQL.
+Don't use PostgreSQL.

 postmortem